dahlSTROM/boblight/README.md

 	make

 Set up your configuration file as described in the [Boblight wiki](https://code.google.com/p/boblight/wiki/boblightconf).
-Sample configuration files for BlinkStick are available in the ./conf subdirectory of the source code repository.

 You can run boblightd.exe from the Cygwin environment by executing the following command